 As an Amazon Associate and affiliate with other programs, I may earn revenue from qualifying purchases through affiliate links.
 This does not affect the price you pay.
 Privacy Policy / Disclosures.
 This site is for educational purposes only.

-When you're ready to stop smoking, use as many quit smoking aids as you need to increase your chances for success.
-Let's look at how massage, essential oils, and self care can help.
+Using essential oils to stop smoking as part of a comprehensive program for quitting may increase your chances for success.
+Let's look at how essential oils, along with massage and self care can help.

 No Smoking Sign